crisl56/MinesweeperSiteWithFunction/README.md

 The variables should be self explained
 If you have any questions feel free to message me!

+# - Requirements - #

+- Node.js needs to be installed for you to run on your own server - https://nodejs.org/en/download
+- A web browser!!!

 # - Note - #

 This is built upon my previous box model of the minesweeper site.